Rainier-MSFT/Entra_ZTNA_Lab/Test-Apps_vm/README.md

 **Note:** Don't forget to log into the VM with the domain admin account, not the local admin.
 I.e. Use <domain_admin>@<your_domain>

 ## Deployment
-You can deploy the VM in one of two ways:
+The VM can be deployed through one of two ways:

-+ Click the "Deploy to Azure" button to open the deployment UI in the Azure portal
++ Click the "Deploy to Azure" button to launch the deployment UI in Azure
-+ From any computer, execute the "Test-Apps_vm.ps1" powershell script found in the 'Resources folder
++ From any computer, execute the powershell "Test-Apps_vm.ps1" script located in the 'Resources folder

 ### Pre-requisites
 Prior to deploying the template, have the following information ready: